Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Numerical experiments

 for $j=0,\dots,N-1$.

-As outlined in Section \ref{sec:cost}, we complement the DNNs with a soft-max output layer ${\bf y}_{N+1} = {\bf f}_N({\bf y}_N, \boldsymbol{\theta}_N)$.
-In \eqref{eq:minimization}, we use a standard cross-entropy loss function $\mathcal{L}$ \cite{GoodBengCour2016}.
-The optimization problem is solved by using the Adam algorithm with minibatches; we refer to Appendix~\ref{ap:implementation_2d} for details on the implementation.
+As outlined in Section \ref{sec:cost}, we complement the DNNs with an output layer ${\bf y}_{N+1} = {\bf f}_N({\bf y}_N, \boldsymbol{\theta}_N)$ consisting of a sigmoid activation function applied over a linear transformation of ${\bf y}_N$.
+In \eqref{eq:minimization}, we use a standard binary cross-entropy loss function $\mathcal{L}$ \cite{GoodBengCour2016}.
+The optimization problem is solved by using the Adam algorithm; we refer to Appendix~\ref{ap:implementation_2d} for details on the implementation.